gofynd/fdk-store/markdown/auth/internal_/type-aliases/type-alias.DeleteEmailParam.md

 > **email**: `string`

-- The email ID to delete
+- The email id to delete.

 ***